SteavenGamerYT/i-use-steavenlinux-btw/docs/language_specification.md

-# I use Arch btw language specification
+# I use SteavenLinux btw language specification

 ## Source code encoding

-I use Arch btw source code is text encoded in ASCII.
+I use SteavenLinux btw source code is text encoded in ASCII.

 ## Program resources

-I use Arch btw programs are given the following resources:
+I use SteavenLinux btw programs are given the following resources:

 - a working memory of 65,536 (2^16) 8-bit bytes,
 - a pointer initialized to point to the first byte of working memory,